— Ziggy Marley, "Believe in Yourself" (opening theme)

 Kayfabe Music: The band Binky is made of up Hologram musicians and synthesized sounds.
 It's apparently an open secret, as the episode on the band has them materialize from nowhere during a live performance.

 The show's Screwed by the Network (and thus subsequent seasons became No Export for You) in certain countries, notably Malaysia.
-Only S10 and S11 received boxset releases, and only selected episodes from earlier seasons are available on DVD. iTunes Music Store does not sell episodes to many Asian and African countries either, iPlayer blocks non-UK IP addresses, and iView blocks non-Australian IP addresses.
+Only S10 and S11 received boxset releases in the US, and S1-4 are only available on DVD in the UK.
+Only selected episodes from earlier seasons are available on DVD. iTunes Music Store does not sell episodes to many Asian and African countries either, iPlayer blocks non-UK IP addresses, and iView blocks non-Australian IP addresses.

 In-universe example: S10's "Unfinished" has the book 93,000,000 Miles in a Balloon, but since it had been so long out of print, Arthur tries desperately to find another printing of it that has the last few pages, since his doesn't.